Australia digging in against Chinese anger

-Australia is continuing to demand an inquiry into the origins of coronavirus, staring down a dramatic escalation of diplomatic tensions with China.
+Australia is continuing to demand an inquiry into the origins of coronavirus, staring down a dramatic escalation in diplomatic tensions with China.

 The Chinese embassy also controversially released details of a private conversation with Australia’s top diplomat.

-Chinese state media has launched a series of scathing attacks, with one likening Australia to gum stuck to the bottom of China’s shoe.
+Chinese state media have launched a series of scathing attacks, with one likening Australia to gum stuck to the bottom of China’s shoe.

 With relations in the doldrums, Prime Minister Scott Morrison is refusing to back down on his push for a global coronavirus inquiry.

-“We will of course continue to support moves to ensure there is a proper independent assessment of what has occurred here,” he told reporters in Canberra on Wednesday.
+“We will, of course, continue to support moves to ensure there is a proper independent assessment of what has occurred here,” he said on Wednesday.

 “It is not a remarkable position.
 It is a fairly common sense position and one that we don’t resile from.”